Top 26 small business ideas to get started for Students in 2022

 10. Create an audience you can monetize

 In today's connected world, the ability to capture and hold the attention of others is an advantage.
-It's one that many businesses are willing to pay for and one that many creators can turn into a multi-income business.
+Many businesses are willing to pay for this, and many creators can turn it into a multi-income business.

 Whether you choose to grow your following on YouTube, Instagram, or a blog (ideally a combination of different channels), you have many avenues to monetize your audience: